 Version 3 introduced a new Generic Model which is 'PERSON based' rather than 'ORGANISATION based'.
-The model has been developed around generic 'CARE ACTIVITY' for a PATIENT at 'SERVICE POINT' facility or LOCATION with each event transaction being recorded.
+The model has been developed around generic 'CARE ACTIVITY' for a PATIENT, with each event transaction being recorded.
 This has involved grouping many of the old classes into generic classes like ACTIVITY GROUP.
 However, none of the detail or approved definitions or value sets in Version 2 have been lost although some of the old class definitions will now be found in the new 'NHS Business Definitions'.

 The NHS Data Dictionary Version 2 has been frozen and made available for archive information purposes only and has been watermarked accordingly.
 All changes to NHS information standards and the supporting Data Set Change Notices are now consistent only with Version 3.

 Summary of main changes and enhancements incorporated within Version 3